 This is one of the primary marital problems during pregnancy, which, in turn, could bring long-term negative feelings into the marriage.

 You both have mixed feelings about the future

 Perhaps one of you feels more “ready” for this next step in life than the other.
-Or perhaps both of you bounce back and forth about if this is what you want.
+Or, maybe both of you bounce back and forth about if this is what you want.
 Once pregnant, you can’t go back, you have to forge ahead.
 This can be scary, and especially if the other spouse is excited, the other with mixed feelings may not feel comfortable saying anything about it.
 This can cause their feelings to fester, and they may want to stifle the excitement of the other spouse.
-In a marriage this can cause some friction and lead to more fights.
+In a marriage, this can cause some friction and lead to more fights.

 Sex will change during the course of the pregnancy

 One great thing about pregnancy—at least for many women—is that during part of the pregnancy, their sex drive increases.
 This is a hormonal phenomenon, plus the excitement of the new pregnancy could also help it.